Request an anti-social behaviour case review

 Victims of persistent anti-social behaviour (ASB) reported to any of the partner agencies can request a multi-agency case review where a local threshold is met.

-ASB victims can be individuals, businesses or community groups, while family members, carers, MPs, councillors or other professionals can apply on the victim’s behalf.
+ASB victims can be individuals, businesses or community groups, while family members, carers, MPs, councillors or other professionals can make a request on the victim’s behalf if they have their consent.

 Case reviews require a joined-up approach from multiple partners, including: